robotica/opendata/README.md

 opendata
 ========

 OpenSource DataSharing Protocol.
-Now, instead of files you can share structured informations  ;)
+Now, instead of files you can share structured informations!  ;)